blimmer/node-ember-cli-deploy-redis/README.md

 ## Documentation
 ### `nodeEmberCliDeployRedis(appName, connectionInfo, options)` (middleware constructor)
 * appName (required) - the application name, specified for ember deploy
    the keys in redis are prefaced with this name.
-For instance, if your redis keys are `my-app:current`, you'd pass `my-app`.
+For instance, if your redis keys are `my-app:index:current`, you'd pass `my-app:index`.
 * connectionInfo (required) - the configuration to connect to redis.
    internally, this library uses [then-redis](https://github.com/mjackson/then-redis), so pass a configuration supported by then-redis. please see their README for more information.
 * options (optional) - a hash of params to override [the defaults](https://github.com/blimmer/node-ember-cli-deploy-redis/blob/develop/README.md#options)